 All purchased unframed prints are securely packaged flat and sent via USPS Priority Mail for free within the United States.
 Some works are shipped via UPS on an as-needed basis.
 All framed works will be shipped via UPS.
-Smaller items like cards, git tags and calendars will be sent via USPS First Class Mail unless in combination with a larger order using a different shipping method.
+Smaller items like cards and calendars will be sent via USPS First Class Mail unless in combination with a larger order using a different shipping method.
 For other worldly destinations, please contact me first for a shipping quote before placing an order.
 Once payment is received, your order will typically be shipped within 5-7 business days, however, please allow up to 2-3 weeks for preparation and shipment of orders that contain framed prints.
 I am usually much quicker, but I will contact you if there are any delays on my end.

 I also offer free local pickup... make an appointment to visit my studio for a physically distanced pickup and quick tour!